External Ids for GRM8 Gene

 GeneCards Summary for GRM8 Gene

 GRM8 (Glutamate Receptor, Metabotropic 8) is a Protein Coding gene.
+Diseases associated with GRM8 include autism spectrum disorder and schizophrenia.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and group III metabotropic glutamate receptor activity.
 An important paralog of this gene is GRM1.

 UniProtKB/Swiss-Prot for GRM8 Gene